xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 :sparkles: Choose what really makes you shine!

-:watch: We estimate it should take around 8 hours to solve the challenges for a dataset, and we give you **1 week** to submit a solution, so that you can do it at your own pace.
+:watch: We estimate it should take around 8 hours to solve the challenges for a dataset, and we give you **10 days** to submit a solution, so that you can do it at your own pace.

 :heavy_exclamation_mark:**Important**: you might feel like the tasks are somehow too broad, or the requirements are not